 If there’s a silver lining here, it’s that we saw the first few leaks of Android 10 and the LG UX 9.0 (which they might rename to UX 10) way back in September, just days after Google officially released Android 10.
 That means LG is at least busy working on it and presumably have been for months.

-Now that we’re finally seeing the first LG update, for the LG G8 Thin Q to Android 10, expect new devices like the LG V50 to get it next.
-However, don’t expect too many LG Android 10 updates in the United States until sometime in 2020.
-Basically, international models will get it first, then carrier models will follow.
-It looks like mid-January and early February will be a big time for LG updates.
+Now that we’re finally seeing the first LG update for the LG G8 Thin Q to Android 10, expect new devices like the LG V50 to get it next.
+LG is also sending the update to unlocked models of the G8, which is a good sign.
+However, don’t expect to see the LG Android 10 update in the United States on very many devices until this summer.
+International models will get it first, then carrier models will follow.
+It looks like February-April will be a big time for LG updates.

 LG Android 10 Beta

-Right now we have no information regarding a potential Android 10 beta for any LG phones.
+Right now we have no information regarding a potential LG Android 10 beta.
 In previous years, LG was one of the first to offer betas and quickly delivered software to owners.
-They had Android 8.0 Oreo betas in November back in 2017, just 2-3 months after Google released the update, but nothing publicly last year with Android 9.
+They had Android 8.0 Oreo betas in November back in 2017, just 2-3 months after Google released the update, but nothing publicly in previous years with Android 9 Pie or Android 10.

 And while it does look like there are a few betas floating around, they’re private and not open to the public.
 Your guess is as good as ours.
 Sorry.